Toolwatchapp/tw-backend/README.md

 ## Creating a Pull Request

 We appreciate you taking the time to contribute!
-Before submitting a pull request, we ask that you please [create an issue](#creating-an-issue) that explains the bug or feature request and let us know that you plan on creating a pull request for it.
+Before submitting a pull request, we ask that you please [create an issue](https://github.com/Toolwatchapp/tw-backend/issues) that explains the bug or feature request and let us know that you plan on creating a pull request for it.
 If an issue already exists, please comment on that issue letting us know you would like to submit a pull request for it.
 This helps us to keep track of the pull request and make sure there isn't duplicated effort.

+When you create a pull request, units tests will be run on travis-ci and your pull request will be live on heroku for everyone to see.